THE BOILERPLATE: HOW TO USE

 STONY BROOK MEDICINE

 Stony Brook Medicine integrates and elevates all of Stony Brook University’s health-related initiatives: education, research and patient care.
-It includes five health sciences schools — Renaissance School of Medicine, School of Dental Medicine, School of Health Professions, School of Nursing and School of Social Welfare — as well as Stony Brook University Hospital, Stony Brook Southampton Hospital, Stony Brook Eastern Long Island Hospital, Stony Brook Children’s Hospital and more than 200 community-based healthcare settings throughout Suffolk County.
-With 603 beds, Stony Brook University Hospital serves as the region’s only tertiary care center and Level I Trauma Center for adults and children, and is home to Stony Brook University Heart Institute, Stony Brook University Cancer Center and Stony Brook University Neurosciences Institute.
+It includes five health sciences schools — Renaissance School of Medicine, School of Dental Medicine, School of Health Professions, School of Nursing and School of Social Welfare — as well as Stony Brook University Hospital, Stony Brook Southampton Hospital, Stony Brook Eastern Long Island Hospital, Stony Brook Children’s Hospital and more than 230 community-based healthcare settings throughout Suffolk County.
+With 603 beds, Stony Brook University Hospital serves as the region’s only tertiary/quaternary care center and level I trauma center for adults and children, and is home to Stony Brook Heart Institute, Stony Brook Cancer Center and Stony Brook Neurosciences Institute.
 Stony Brook Medicine also encompasses an eight-story Medical and Research Translation building, which houses the new Cancer Center, and a 10-story Hospital Pavilion, home of the Children’s Hospital.